shohei-mochizuki/socialmedia-data-api/README.md

 # Social Media Data API [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## DESCRIPTION
-This application enables you to create and manage a backend system for a e-commerce website!
-You can do the following actions:
+This application enables you to create and manage a social media platform where users can share their thoughts and leave reactions to other users' thoughts.
+Available operations include:
-* Create a database which contains data of products, product categories and product tags
-* View list of categories (and associated products), list of tags (and associated products) or list of products (and an associated category and tags)
+* View user information (username, email address, list of thoughts/posts, list of friends and the number of friends)
-* View information of specific category, tag or product
-* Update information on specific category, tag or product
-* Delete specific category, tag or product from the database
+* Create, update and delete users
+* Add and remove friends
+* View thought/post information (text, creation date, username, list of reactions which include text, username and creation date)
+* Create, update and delete thoughts
+* Create and delete reactions

 ## TABLE OF CONTENTS
 [INSTALLATION](#installation)<br>